-The UN High-level Meeting (HLM) on 27 September 2018 marked the latest opportunity for the leaders of the international community to review progress on non-communicable diseases (NCDs) under the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).
+The General Meeting of the WHO Global Coordination Mechanism on the Prevention and Control of Noncommunicable Diseases in November 2018 marked the latest opportunity for the leaders of the international community to review progress on non-communicable diseases (NCDs) under the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).

 Addressing the burden of non-communicable disease constitutes an integral part of achieving SDG 3, “Good Health and Well-Being”.
 Premature deaths (before 70 years of age) owing to Cancers, cardiovascular diseases, chronic respiratory diseases, and diabetes totalled about 12.5 million in 2016, accounting for 43 per cent of all premature deaths globally.
 However, there were 27.3 million deaths from all NCDs in all people aged less than 80.
 The target set out in SDG 3 is to reduce premature mortality from non-communicable diseases, through prevention and treatment, by one-third by 2030.
 SDG 3 also notes that indoor and ambient air pollution is the greatest environmental health risk.
 Household air pollution from cooking with unclean fuels or inefficient technologies leading to an estimated 4.3 million deaths worldwide in 2012, while ambient air pollution from traffic, industrial sources, waste burning or residential fuel combustion resulted in an estimated 3 million deaths.

-The final agreed text from the HLM has been eliciting a number of responses.
+The final agreed text from the High Level Meeting in September 2018 has been eliciting a number of responses.
 The text reiterates governments’ commitment to the 2030 Agenda goal of reducing deaths from non-communicable diseases by one-third, and reaffirms the Addis Ababa Action Agenda of the Third International Conference on Financing for Development.
 It acknowledges that, at present, commitments and progress made towards the prevention and control of NCDs are insufficient to put governments on track to meet SDG target 3.4 – it makes a number of recommendations going forward, and sets the next comprehensive review for 2025.

 The NCD Alliance is one of the groups that have released a review of the proposals, focused on several key shortcomings.